greydanus/greydanus.github.io/assets/2020-07-30-optimizing-a-wing.markdown

   </div>
 </div>

-Perhaps less intuitively, a single bird is capable of a huge range of wing shapes.
+Perhaps less intuitively, even a single bird is capable of a huge range of wing shapes.
 The falcon, for example, uses different wing shapes for soaring, diving, turning, and landing.
 Its wings are not a static things, but rather deformable, dynamic objects which are constantly adapting to their surroundings.
 And once again, we are beginning to see the same thing happen in modern aircrafts.
 The Boeing 747, for example, has a triple-slotted wing design that lets pilots reconfigure the overall wing shape for takeoff, cruising, and landing.

 <div class="imgcap" style="display: block; margin-left: auto; margin-right: auto; width:99.9%">
   <div style="width:55%; min-width:250px; display: inline-block; vertical-align: top;">